TOP

 Editorial Intern

-Dan Piper (he/him) served as an In Short Editorial Intern in Spring 2024.
+Dan Piper (he/him) served as an Editorial Intern for In Short in Spring 2024.
 His weakness for memoir brought him to the magazine, and working with Steph and Jasmine easily became the highlight of his senior year.
 Dan is forever juggling manuscripts, now working as the Editorial Assistant for the Council on Social Work Education.

 Proud member of CLMP, the community of lit magazines and presses